All Roads to Dallas: Reminiscing about the films and TV of George Kennedy…

 This is one of a number of all-star films written by Christie that made the big screen.
 This lavish production has David Niven, Bette Davis, Mia Farrow and Simon MacCorkindale to name just a few of the cast.
 Here Kennedy played Andrew Pennington, a suspect in the murder of rich millionairess Linnet Ridgeway.

 Linnet was played by another future Dallas star and the following year – 1979s – Moonraker‘s Bond girl, Lois Chiles.
 (Chiles playing two Hollys, Holly Harwood in the former and Dr Holly Goodhead in the latter.)
 Kennedy plays Linnet’s lawyer who like every other character – apart from Poirot (that we know of) – has a grudge against her…

 Airport 1975 Official Trailer #1 – Charlton Heston Movie (1974) HD, Movieclips Trailer Vault

 The other films in the franchise were Airport 1975 (1974) and Airport ’77 (1977).
 The first film got a surprising 10 Oscar nominations.
 You could almost play a 1970s game of Six Degrees of George Kennedy as he starred with many other Hollywood Greats including Burt Lancaster, Charlton Heston, Jacqueline Bisset, Jack Lemmon and Gil Gerard.
-And George’s link to a Dallas star, in Airport 1975 was Martha Scott who later was to play J.R.
+George’s link to a Dallas star, in Airport 1975 was Martha Scott who later was to play J.R.
 Ewing’s ambitious mother-in-law as Sue Ellen’s mother.
-And Airport 77, Monte Markham who played Sue Ellen’s lover, Clint.
+And Airport 77, Monte Markham starred and this actor played Sue Ellen’s lover, Clint.